pankaj-basnet/REACT-NATIVE-LECTURE-2026--BY-FLUTTER-GOOGLE-DEVELOPER-EXPERT/SUB-/1-A-DEC-28-.md

----

-- 02:59 The Problem with JavaScript at Scale
+* 02:59 The Problem with JavaScript at Scale

----
+![Problem with JavaScript][Chapter-01-B-ref]